-Derivative transactions include instruments such as futures.
+Derivative transactions include many different instruments such as forwards, futures and options.
 Derivatives are considered to be part of the investment process and the use of derivatives is an essential part of the Fund's portfolio management.
 Derivatives are not managed in isolation.
 Consequently, the use of derivatives is multifaceted and includes:

-- · hedging to protect an asset or liability of the Fund against a fluctuation in market values or to reduce volatility; - a substitution for trading of physical securities; and - adjusting asset exposures within the parameters set in the investment strategy, and adjusting the duration of fixed interest portfolios or the weighted average maturity of cash portfolios.
+- · hedging to protect an asset or liability of the Fund against a fluctuation in market values, foreign exchange risk or to reduce volatility; - · a substitution for trading of physical securities; and - adjusting asset exposures within the parameters set in the investment strategy, and adjusting the duration of fixed interest portfolios or the weighted average maturity of cash portfolios.

-While derivatives are generally only used for trading purposes, they may also be used to gear (leverage) a portfolio.
+While derivatives are used for trading purposes, they are not used to gear (leverage) a portfolio.
 Gearing a portfolio would occur if the level of exposure to the markets exceeds the underlying value of the Fund.